Associate Professor of Politics and Public Policy

 Office Room Number:

 For a full list of my work, see my

-Areas of Research/Interest: Public opinion and institutions in American politics; the formation of political attitudes; LGBT issues and politics
+Areas of Research/Interest: Public opinion and institutions in U.S. politics; the formation of political attitudes; climate change; LGBT politics

 Egan, Patrick J. 2013.
 Partisan Priorities: How Issue Ownership Drives and Distorts American Politics.
 Cambridge University Press.

 book review: Public Opinion Quarterly